 What ERP therapy would involve for Sara

-The answer to the above question is that beating OCD involves changing your habits.
-Sara had gotten herself in the habit of checking on the internet whenever she became anxious that she had contracted HIV.
+The answer to the above question is simply this: beating OCD involves changing your habits.
+Sara had taken up the habit of checking on the internet whenever she became anxious that she had contracted HIV.
 If a website could convince her that she was not infected, she would feel at ease once again.

 With the assistance of her ERP / ExRP therapist, Sara began doing exposure exercises that involved purposefully refraining from going on the internet when she was anxious about contamination.
 She exposed herself to the anxiety that accompanied thoughts of HIV infection without responding in her habitual way.